 This area looks at a child’s understanding of people and communities, the world around them and ICT.

 Expressive arts and design:

-This area explores activities using a child’s imagination and includes art, music, role play, dance and imaginative play.
+This area explores activities using a child’s imagination and includes art, music, role play, imaginative play, nursery rhymes and song.

 We will ensure that all children have the opportunity to develop in these areas by using them as guidelines to create our curriculum of activities.